WPForms vs Gravity Forms is frequently debated among website owners as one of the best WordPress drag-and-drop form builder plugins.

 Both WordPress plugins have an extensive list of native add-ons to add more functionalities to your web forms.

-You will find lots of native add-ons to integrate with your web forms based on your business needs.
-But in this aspect, Gravity forms are ahead of WPForms.
+You will find many native add-ons to integrate with your web forms based on your business needs.
+However, in this aspect, Gravity Forms are ahead of WPForms.

 Let’s explore this list.